-- Lie down along the foam roller (as in the chest stretch), making sure your head and tailbone are supported.
+- Lie down along the foam roller the same way you did during the chest stretch, making sure your head and tailbone are supported.
 Bend your knees and raise both arms perpendicular to the floor.

-- Keeping your arms straight (but not locked), raise one arm above your head as you raise the opposite knee toward your chest.
+- Keeping your arms straight but not locked, raise one arm above your head as you raise the opposite knee toward your chest.
 Keep your abs tight and stable.
-Return your arm and knee to starting position and repeat using opposite limbs for three sets of 10 repetitions.
+Return your arm and knee to starting position and repeat using opposite limbs for 3 sets of 10 repetitions.